kstenschke/doShell/README.md

 ### Transpile and/or run

 Running ``shdo -r script.do.sh``, the transpiler will translate the given file and the runtime system will execute it.
 When running an already transpiled ``*.do.x.sh`` script, the translation is skipped.

 doShell transpiles to regular shell script, which additionally to conventional shell script code can contain runtime macros: placeholder-strings for generic content.
 The doShell runtime system replaces runtime macros before execution in a sandboxed shell-thread.

 ### Communication from browser to runtime system

-For communication from web browsers back to the runtime sytem, the system clipboard is used. doShell has some built-in commands for manipulation and file-import and - export of text from/to the clipboard.
+For communication from web browsers back to the runtime sytem, the system clipboard is used. doShell has some built-in commands for manipulation and import / export of text from/to the clipboard.

 ## Runtime macros